mjmiranda-dhi/w210-dataquality-project/web_dmb/Readme.md

 # ERRATUM.IO
 ### DMB web development for W210 Capstone Project

-I've been working for a bit on the new site design.
-Left to do:
+I've been working for a bit on the site design.
+Plenty left to do:
 1. Clean up user registration (pages/links)
-2. Move from using registration-redux simple backend (no activation required) to full backend.
-Until we switch that over (for which we'll need a working SMTP server), some of the registration functionality won't work yet.
-3. Move from original site to Demo page:
+2. Demo page:
   * `<div>` ids for targets
   * Target 1 (row 1): upload functionality
   * Target 2 (row 1): field definition functionality (optional--was doing this in Angular browser-side)